nileshjha4/nileshjha4.github.io/README.md

 Javascript in `script.js`
 Images are stored in `img` folder.
 #### 2)
-Multiple images viz. profile, github, linkedin etc are used at different locations.
+Multiple images viz. profile, backgrounds, github, linkedin etc are used at different locations.
 Hyperlinks to professional social media handles are also addes at appropriate locations.
 #### 3)
 Two tables are used in `Academic` & `Projects` tab.
 Former table uses `colspan` to merge two colums of heading.